davidsferreira02/Tetris/README.md

 ## Code Smells and Possible Refactorings
-While working on this project we came across with a lot of  code that was working but wasn`t as good/improved as it could be.
-With that in mind, we`ve changed our code numerous times to get the most improved we could have, that is, eliminating the code smells that were there.
+While working on this project we came across with a lot of  code that was working but wasn't as good/improved as it could be.
+With that in mind, we've changed our code numerous times to get the most improved we could have, that is, eliminating the code smells that were there.

 ### Removing Repeated Code
 #### Replace Temp with Query